Graduate Apprenticeships provide a new way into degree-level study for individuals who are currently employed, or who want to go straight into work.

 By investing in their staff through apprenticeships, employers can develop their workforce and support staff to build their skills to industry and professional standards.

-The School of Engineering & Computing at University of the West of Scotland (UWS) is inviting applications for September 2018 entry to its innovative Graduate Apprenticeship BSc (Hons) IT: Software Development programme.Download brochure (pdf)
+School of Computing, Engineering & Physical Sciences at University of the West of Scotland (UWS) is inviting applications for September 2019 entry to its innovative Graduate Apprenticeship BSc (Hons) IT: Software Development programme.Download brochure (pdf)

-The School of Engineering & Computing at University of the West of Scotland (UWS) is inviting applications for entry to the September 2018 cohort of an innovative Graduate Apprenticeship (GA) BEng (Hons) in Engineering Design & Manufacture.Download brochure (pdf)
+The School of Computing, Engineering & Physical Sciences at University of the West of Scotland (UWS) is inviting applications for entry to the September 2019 cohort of an innovative Graduate Apprenticeship (GA) BEng (Hons) in Engineering Design & Manufacture.Download brochure (pdf)

-The School of Engineering & Computing at University of the West of Scotland (UWS) is inviting applications for entry to the September 2018 cohort of an innovative Graduate Apprenticeship (GA) BEng (Hons) in Civil Engineering.Download brochure (pdf)
+The School of Computing, Engineering & Physical Sciences at University of the West of Scotland (UWS) is inviting applications for entry to the September 2019 cohort of an innovative Graduate Apprenticeship (GA) BEng (Hons) in Civil Engineering.Download brochure (pdf)

 Some sectors are reporting critical skills shortages that are affecting the growth of individual organisations and the wider Scottish economy.

-Graduate Apprenticeships have been developed in response to demand from industry, and are matched to industries that need young people with degree-level qualifications and real-world work experience.
+Graduate Apprenticeships have been developed in response to demand from industry, and are matched to industries that need employees with degree-level qualifications and real-world work experience.